 Make individual colors or combine similar ones, or randomly mix multiple colors and watch while they swirl and melt together creating an abstract look.

 Aniko came up with an amazing idea for melting colors.
 She had an elephant silicone mold, where she lined up the broken crayons.
 They melted into cute patchwork Elephants just like Elmer.
-This is an inspiring idea for the next World Book Day.
+This is an inspiring idea for the next World Book Day, followed by some Elmer the elephant activities for toddlers.

 Melting Crayons in ovens is a simple and enjoyable activity that anyone can try.
 It is a creative way to recycle crayon leftovers and create something useful.
 Experiment with different shapes/molds and colors.